-If you took Zantac or a generic equivalent for at least five years and were diagnosed with bladder or stomach cancer, you may be eligible to file a Zantac lawsuit to pursue compensation for your medical expenses, pain and suffering, and other damages.
+If you took Zantac or a generic equivalent to treat heartburn or acid reflux for at least five years and were diagnosed with bladder or stomach cancer, you may be eligible to file a Zantac lawsuit to pursue compensation for your medical expenses, pain and suffering, and other damages.

 Gordon & Partners’ licensed defective drug attorneys are investigating these claims and are prepared to discuss your situation in a free, no-obligation legal consultation.
 We can determine if you may have a case and if you choose to move forward, we can represent you at no upfront cost.